Series 3/3: Engineering Leadership – This series reflects on the process required to successfully turn ideas into action.

 Entrepreneurship doesn’t have to be complex, the Young Foundation have developed a social enterprise business canvas.
 This is a simple way to outline a business structure to your project.
 To understand who your potential customers may be.
 EDSI currently has no business or funding structure, it does however have a business canvas.
 EDSI will continue to build up an understanding of the potential clients and what it could deliver to these clients.
 EDSI embraces entrepreneurship as an opportunity to build up a sustainable project with an effective impact.
 EDSI will aim to become a social enterprise and build up quality resources which responds to the mission of “Connecting the Dots Between People and Engineering”.

 Leading projects is challenging, it demands perseverance, hard work and a passion to make a difference.
 The journey over the last few years has been challenging, I have learnt from others, I have learnt from failure, I have learnt by trying.
 This has however been a fulfilling experience meeting passionate and amazing people.
 Working on projects that I am passionate about and building up EDSI has been a fascinating and exciting experience.
 I cannot wait to see where EDSI will go and what impact it will have.
-If this series has encouraged you to start you own project or to get involved with EDSI I would welcome your feedback and questions: you can use the contact from or connect with me on social media.
+If this series has encouraged you to start you own project or to get involved with EDSI I would welcome your feedback and questions: you can find my detail here.